Cargo Theft and Protecting Your Shipment

 Filing a Freight Claim

-In the event of cargo theft, you’ll need to know how to file a freight claim.
-Each carrier has its own freight claim filing process, and it’s important to follow their instructions.
+You’ll need to know how to file a freight claim for cargo theft.
+Each carrier has its freight claim filing process, and following their instructions is important.
 Contacting your carrier for specific details will help keep the claims process moving.
 Below are the general steps you need to take to file a freight claim:

 Complete the carrier’s claim form.